christianjianelli/yaai/docs/config.md

-# ABAP AI Tools Configuration Parameters
+# yaai - ABAP AI tools Configuration Parameters

 The ABAP AI tools require specific configuration parameters to be maintained in the SAP table `TVARVC` (accessible via transaction STVARV).
 These parameters define the base URLs for external AI services and are used to construct the full API endpoints for service calls.